Aceinna/docs_openrtk/tutorial.rst

 **Framework**

 All the examples that follow are based on the Framework application that ships installed on the OpenIMU.
-This framework serves as a blank-slate upon which user-application can be built.
-The descriptions that follow provide guidance getting started, specifically on where in the framework to place sensor reads, algorithm code, and serial messaging output functions (among other items).
+This framework serves as a blank-slate upon which user-applications can be built.
+The descriptions that follow provide guidance on getting started, specifically on where in the framework to place sensor reads, algorithm code, and serial messaging output functions (among other items).

-For example, in the framework application, all data acquisition functions (sensor-buffer getters) are placed in *inertialAndPositionDataProcessing()*.
+For example, in the Framework application, all data acquisition functions (sensor-buffer getters) are placed in *inertialAndPositionDataProcessing()*.
 Depending upon your application, getters of interest can be kept while unused getters can be removed.
 For instance, in the Leveler application, only accelerometer data is of interest.
 No call is made for rate-sensor or magnetometer data so the getters associated with this data can be removed.

-To begin development of the IMU, Static-Leveler, or VG/AHRS application, down load the application code related to the application being described (IMU, etc).
+To begin development of the IMU, Static-Leveler, or VG/AHRS application, download the application code related to the application being described (IMU, Leveler, etc).
 Follow the description to get an understanding how all the parts fit together.
 When you are ready to create your own application, save the Framework application as something descriptive of your project and modify the code to suit your needs.